 You may find the very thought of casino licensing authorities to be a little on the dull side, but disregarding the importance of these gambling regulators and player protection institutions could be a costly mistake.
 There are undoubtedly disreputable online casinos out there, and players need to be mindful of the shady practices that some less than honest operators employ.

-We can talk about that later but for now, let’s take a look at the most common licencing authorities that you will come across.
+We can talk about that later but for now, let’s take a look at the most common licensing authorities that you will come across.

-As you can tell, some of the licencing authorities which are listed above have been set up with the sole aim of trying to govern online operations in the jurisdiction they arbitrate.
+As you can tell, some of the licensing authorities which are listed above have been set up with the sole aim of trying to govern online operations in the jurisdiction they arbitrate.

 Take for example the United Kingdom Gambling Commission.
 A casino which is based in the UK or provides services which people in the UK, has to be registered by the United Kingdom Gambling Commission.
 So, if you are in the UK, that is as good as any benchmark to use, if a UK based online casino has not been registered with the UK Gambling Commission, then it’s possible they have something to hide.